-The Bonds will be offered when, as and if issued by the District and received by the Underwriters, subject to approval of their legality by Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District.
-Certain legal matters will be passed upon for the Underwriters by Kutak Rock, Denver, Colorado.
-It is anticipated that the Bonds, in book-entry form, will be available for delivery through the facilities of DTC in New York, New York, on or about , 2012.
+The Bonds will be offered when, as and if issued by the District and received by the Underwriter, subject to approval of their legality by Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District, and certain other conditions.
+Certain legal matters will be passed upon for the District by Orrick Herrington & Sutcliffe LLP, as Disclosure Counsel to the District.
+Certain legal matters will be passed upon for the Underwriter by Hawkins, Delafield and Wood, LLP.
+It is anticipated that the Bonds, in book-entry form, will be available for delivery through the facilities of DTC in New York, New York, on or about December , 2013.